keyboardio/Model01-Firmware/README.md

 You can customize your keyboard's key layout and LED effects by modifying the `Model01-Firmware.ino` file in the same directory as this README.
 Model01-Firmware.ino is a computer program written in 'Arduino C'.
 You can find documentation about Arduino C at https://arduino.cc.

+If you'd like to tweak any of the libraries, you can just edit them inside `hardware/keyboardio/avr/libraries` where you cloned them earlier, and `make flash` will pick up your changes.
+However, if you've run the Arduino IDE's Board Manager and used it to download a pre-built version of the library, `make flash` will use that version instead of the version you've checked out locally, so you may want to use the Board Manager to remove the downloaded version.

 # Updating the firmware and libraries